 I have to admit.
 I was skeptical at first too.
 It does look like a lot of acidity for the amount of rice.

-However, if you follow the recipe, you won’t regret it!
+However, if you follow this Instant Pot recipe, you won’t regret it!

 The vinegar enriches the rice with so much flavor that you will not want to have sushi rice in any other combination from the first moment you taste this.